kkivilahti/goalplanner/README.md

 The assignment gave us a lot of freedom in choosing the topic.
 I decided to build a Goalplanner application for planning and tracking goals and their milestones.
 I found this topic interesting because it was very different from the course exercises.

+## Main features
+- User registration and login functionality
+- User can view, add, edit, and delete goals and milestones
+- Progress is visually tracked as user marks goals and milestones as complete
+- Goals are organized into separate views — Active Goals and Past Goals — based on their status and deadline
+- Admin user has access to user management

+## Learning points
 The project was educational, rewarding, and occasionally challenging.
-It deepened my skills in Spring Boot and Thymeleaf, and gave me a clearer understanding of how the MVC architecture works.

-### Main features
-- The app includes registration and login features
-- After logging in, the user can view their own goals
-- Goals are organized on separate pages — Active Goals and Past Goals — based on their status and deadline
-- Users can view, add, edit, and delete goals and their associated milestones
-- Progress is visually tracked as user marks goals and milestones as completed
-- Admin can also manage users
+It deepened my skills in Spring Boot, Thymeleaf, and Bootstrap, and gave me a clearer understanding of the MVC architecture.
+Some of the most interesting parts were implementing the user registration feature — which was completely new to me — and filtering goals using more advanced JPA query methods.
+I also enjoyed working on the UI design, although it still has room for improvement.
+One of the more challenging parts was implementing the add and edit features, as goals and milestones are linked, so I had to find a solution to handle them together within the forms.

-### UI samples
+## UI samples

 ![active goals page](https://github.com/kkivilahti/goalplanner/blob/main/docs/active-goals.png)